williamouyang/okta.github.io/_source/_reference/okta_expression_language/index.md

 -------- | ---------- | ------------
 `org.$attribute` | `org` reference to Okta org<br>`$attribute` the attribute variable name | org.domain

-> For a full list of App and Org attributes, contact your Support or Professional Services team.

 ## Functions

 Okta offers a variety of functions to manipulate attributes or properties to generate a desired output.
 Functions can be combined and nested inside a single expression.